My Account

 Universal Credit helper

 If you're making a claim for Universal Credit and don't know where to start, we've got a really handy guide for you.
 Our Universal Credit helper is a simple step-by-step guide on how to apply, what each stage of your claim means, and the information you'll need to have for every stage.
-If you need further help, give us a call on 01494 476 100.
+If you need further help, contact us.

 2024/25 rent - your questions answered